In this article, we will look at the differences between traditional BI and self-service BI.

 Several years ago, Gartner said the BI market had begun to shift away from IT-centric traditional solutions to modern self-service BI.
 In 2020 and in the years to come this change will likely continue with even more companies choosing self-service BI as a default go-to solution.

 First things first, what are the so-called traditional BI tools?
-Traditional or also known as the enterprise BI platforms, provided by vendors, such as Oracle, IBM and SAP, among others, are a stack of software designed for use in large organizations.
+Traditional or also known as the enterprise BI platforms, provided by vendors, such as Oracle, IBM and SAP, among others, are software designed for use in large organizations.
 Their function is to increase productivity and efficiency within the complex environment of enterprises.